brunoeducsantos/2D-feature-tracking/README.md

     }

 ```
+For Harris implementation, 3 mains steps were followed:
+1. Compute the reponse matrix per keypoint
+2. Find the keypoints above a minimum threshold
+3. If there is overlaping of keypoints region, replace the new keypoint by the old one

+For the the modern keypoints detector, if clauses were created and within each one an instance of the algorithm is performed.

 ## Disclamer
 This project was cloned from [Udacity 2D Feature tracking](https://github.com/udacity/SFND_2D_Feature_Tracking) in the context of [Sensor Fusion Engineer nanodegree](https://www.udacity.com/course/sensor-fusion-engineer-nanodegree--nd313).